5 Cabo Travel Tips You Need to Know

 Aside from where to book, knowing when to book is important for any trip to Cabo.
 Factors involved in choosing the perfect trip time include prices, weather, and other environmental considerations.
 The most popular time to travel to Cabo is during the winter and early spring, though this is also when prices are at their highest.

-Cabo can also be crowded (and hot) during the summer months.
 In the autumn, when there are fewer people and lower prices, there is also an increased chance of rainfall.
-If you’re trying to go whale watching, the only time to visit is from mid-December through mid-April.
+If you're trying to go whale watching, the only time to visit is from mid-December through mid-April.

 If whales aren’t on your radar and you’re looking for low prices and great weather, we recommend scheduling your visit in either May or June, after the crowds and before the heat.

-Another great reason to visit Cabo is to live the amazing experience of swimming with wild sea lions in the beautiful Espiritu Santo island, in the middle of Sea of Cortez, then you should plan your trip between September and May.
+Another great reason to visit Cabo is to live the amazing experience of swimming with wild sea lions in the beautiful Espiritu Santo island, in the middle of the Sea of Cortez, then you should plan your trip between September and May.
 Take the Sea of Cortez Wildlife & Snorkeling Adventure and discover why Jacques Cousteau called this place the "world's largest aquarium".

 sea lion in sea of cortez

 From mid-October to April, the experience you cannot miss is swimming with Whale Sharks.
-Take an excursion to La Paz, grab your snorkeling gear and swim along with the largest shark in the ocean, the majestic whale shark.
+Take an excursion to La Paz, grab your snorkeling gear, and swim along with the largest shark in the ocean, the majestic whale shark.

 Make sure you book early your Whale Shark Snorkeling tour because it usually gets sold out.